karimmd/CScanner/README.md

-<h4>****** Updates2: Need to find a way to link between the output file and the Safe Library.The safe library is named as "SafeLib.h".In the grammar file named as "y.y",we have included SafeLib.h but its not using the library.Please check the SafeLib.h file to see if there is any way to link it to the y.y file.Some pages from the Thesis</h4>
+<h4>****** Updates2: Need to find a way to link between the output file and the Safe Library.The safe library is named as "SafeLib.h".Here The SafeLib file is not complete.So we need to find a way to complete the SafeLib file and link it to the scanner for better performance.In the grammar file named as "y.y",we have included SafeLib.h but its not using the library.Please check the SafeLib.h file to see if there is any way to link it to the y.y file.Some pages from the Thesis</h4>

 <a href="http://imgur.com/rYsQEVO"><img src="http://i.imgur.com/rYsQEVO.png" title="Hosted by imgur.com"/></a>